Producing premium food and wine from South Australia’s Mount Lofty Ranges is a state priority – and it needs water.

 Want more information?

-Department of Environment, Water and Natural Resources, Adelaide and Mt Lofty Ranges Natural Resources Management Board and South Australian Murray-Darling Basin Natural Resources Management Board.
+Department for Environment and Water, Adelaide and Mt Lofty Ranges Natural Resources Management Board and South Australian Murray-Darling Basin Natural Resources Management Board.